AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

 * If a user is purged, the links in import logs does not work to avoid the download of old CSVs and bringing back the user data again into the system.
 * If an Author is purged, his name is replaced by the name of the Admin who purged that user.
 * If Instructors are purged, they are removed from sessions.
 Admin has to replace/add instructors for such sessions.
-* Purging a user in Prime does not remove the user in any external applications (third-party systems or other applications written by you).
+* Purging a user in Learning Manager does not remove the user in any external applications (third-party systems or other applications written by you).
 Contact external application owners to get the users removed from such applications.
 * If a purged user is referred in the configuration settings of a connector, the connector is disabled.
 The connector needs to be reconfigured by the Admin to resume.

 To purge users, follow these steps: